Skip to main content

 Flora Ecosystems

 Vegetation ranges from tropical dry forest at lower elevations to montane evergreen cloud forest above 1,000 meters.
 The cloud forest is characterized by Clusia, Podocarpus, tree ferns (Cyathea spp.), and dense epiphyte communities including orchids, bromeliads, and ferns draped over the canopy.
 The pre-montane forest supports larger trees of Cedrela, Swietenia (mahogany), and Tabebuia.
 Galleries of Heliconia and Costus mark riverbanks.
 The upper slopes of Cerro María Lionza harbor chaparro (Curatella americana) savanna patches in areas of rocky, shallow soils.
-The monument's forests represent one of the few remaining intact cloud forest fragments in the Cordillera de la Costa of Venezuela, a globally recognized biodiversity hotspot.
+The monument's forests represent one of the few remaining intact cloud forest fragments in the Cordillera de la Costa region of Venezuela, a globally recognized biodiversity hotspot.

 Geology